Read on to discover the 10 best day trips from Bangkok that allow you to escape the city and see more of Thailand!

 3) Damnoen Saduak Floating Market

-Another one of the top-rated day tours from Bangkok is the Damnoen Saduak Floating Market.
+Another top day trip from Bangkok is the Damnoen Saduak Floating Market.

-Located in the Ratchaburi Province, about 1.5 hours away from Bangkok, this is probably the most well-known floating market in Thailand.
+Located in the Ratchaburi Province, about 1.5 hours away from Bangkok, this is one of the most famous floating markets in Thailand.

 Some of the most common things sold at the floating market are local food dishes and produce, flowers, trinkets, and souvenirs.